 Currently based in New Haven, Connecticut.
 Masters from UC Berkeley in Soviet History.
 Between 2009 and 2011, I worked with Leon Aron in Washington, DC, at the American Enterprise Institute.
 Since 2010, I've blogged at ‘A Good Treaty.’
 Read my tweets (there are thousands) at @KevinRothrock and @RuNetMemes.
-Now also a producer of Meduza‘s English-language edition.
+Former English-language editor at Meduza.
+Now also web editor at the Moscow Times.

 Latest posts by Kevin Rothrock